Nutrisystem is a weight-loss meal delivery service that promises a steady loss of one to two pounds per week.

 All of these channels operate from Monday to Friday 8 am-8 pm EST and Saturday to Sunday 9 am-5:30 pm EST. There’s a variety of support available, including weight-loss counselors, nutrition support, program consultants, and straight-up customer service.

 To test it out, I contacted a program consultant via live chat to ask which program was best for me.
-I was linked to a representative within seconds, and after a few questions about my habits and preferences, I had my answer in less than five minutes.
+I was connected to a representative within seconds, and after a few questions about my habits and preferences, I had my answer in less than five minutes.
 It was a really great experience.

 Weight loss can be a challenging, and often emotional, journey.
 It’s more than just eating fewer calories.
 Nutrisystem seems to get that and offers support where possible.